Kentucky Forest Sector Economic Contribution

 Forests cover nearly half the state of Kentucky and are the foundation of a forest sector that is a major economic force in the Commonwealth.
 This webpage contains the latest Kentucky forest sector economic contribution estimates, prior estimates, links to data sources and methods, as well as additional information related to the economic importance of Kentucky’s forest resources.

-The 2016 estimates for the economic contribution of Kentucky’s forest sector include:
+The 2023- 2024 economic contributions of Kentucky’s forest sector include:

 The Kentucky Forest Sector is divided into six sub-sectors: